Hintonburg: Transportation

-Hintonburg is accessible via the Pimisi station, Bayview station, and Tunney's Pasture station on the O-Train, and by the Route 11, and 14 buses, which runs along Wellington/Somerset and Gladstone for the neighbourhood's full length, as well as the Route 16 bus that runs along Scott beginning at Tunney's Pasture all the way to Rideau Centre and St-Paul University, via downtown.
+Hintonburg is accessible via Corso Italia station, Bayview station, and Tunney's Pasture station on the O-Train, and by the Route 11, and 14 buses, which runs along Wellington/Somerset and Gladstone for the neighbourhood's full length, as well as the Route 16 bus that runs along Scott beginning at Tunney's Pasture all the way to Rideau Centre and St-Paul University, via downtown.
 The Parkdale exit provides car access from the Queensway.
 Wellington St is a busy bicycle corridor, and the city painted large so called 'sharrows' on the road as well as a dooring strip, where cyclists should not use that part of the road, to avoid being hit by vehicle doors being opened by drivers.
 Armstrong, one street north of Wellington, is a safer alternative.